JacobCP/youtube-downloader/readme.md

 If it does, it will show an error message and not attempt to download.

 Easy to package it as an .exe file using pyinstaller.
-`pyinstaller --onefile --noconsole --add-data "yt-dlp.exe;." ytdl.py`
+`pyinstaller --onefile --noconsole --add-data "yt-dlp.exe;." --add-data "ffmpeg.exe;." --add-data "ffprobe.exe;." ytdl.py`

 ## Features
 - Simple GUI interface for entering YouTube URLs